Before you return

 When you return to UCB you should:

-- Be sure to attend the induction session for your programme.
+- Be sure to attend the induction session for your course.
 In order to complete enrolment and get your ID card you will need to have the necessary documentation to have your fees assessed.

 - Renew your NUS membership and any travel cards which may entitle you to cheaper travel on rail and/or bus in the West Midlands area.